DeepElement/MetroBrowserify/README.md

 2. Browserify compiles `*.node.js` files into `*.node.js.cache` variants
 3. Cache versions of the node files are replaced in the Appx output

-In result, the node module effectively runs like a champ in a running Metro app.
+In result, the node module effectively runs like a champ in your Metro app.

 #Disclaimer